InternLM/xtuner/xtuner/configs/llava/README.md

 The training of LLaVA consists of two steps: alignment module (i.e., MLP) pretraining and instruction following fine-tuning

 Note: this guide takes 8-card training LLaVA-InternLM as an example, if there are insufficient GPU resources or memory during actual use, you can reduce the batchsize appropriately to decrease memory consumption.
+The Pretrained projector is saved and loaded by default in `./work_dirs/llava_internlm_chat_7b_clip_vit_large_p14_336_e1_gpu8_pretrain/epoch_1.pth`.

 1. Alignment module pretraining (saved by default in `./work_dirs/`)